How To Publish Your First Research Paper? Full Process Explained

 • Speed and affordability of publishing:

-Another important question authors often ask before publishing is how to publish a journal article quickly and at limited expenses.
+Another important question authors often ask before publishing is how to publish a journal article quickly and in an affordable manner.
 To overcome this, authors need to do their due diligence in finding out the average time and cost it takes to publish in a certain journal.
 Based on the speed and price points, the decision to publish in a journal becomes easier.

 Crafting a Compelling Manuscript: